himasha/APIDemoProject/README.md

 Sample command
 `curl -X GET "https://IP:NODE_PORT/bookstore/v1/books/list" -k -H "Authorization:Bearer $TOKEN"`

-In a potential CD process you can auto push the docker image to a docker registry.You can enhance this dev-ops flow by creating separate deployment.toml files for each environment such as test,staging,production etc. For rest of the deployment configs of your environments, you can directly pull the image from dev environment and push it to the relevant environment.
+In a potential CD process you can auto push the docker image to a docker registry.You can enhance this dev-ops flow by creating separate deployment.toml files for each environment such as test,staging,production etc. For rest of the deployment configs of your environments, when you define the deployment.toml file, you can directly pull the image from dev environment(docker registry) and push it to the relevant environment (staging,test,prod etc).